linkerd/website/linkerd.io/content/2-edge/tasks/circuit-breakers.md

 In this tutoral, we'll see how to enable circuit breaking on a Service to improve client success rate when a backend replica is unhealthy.

+See the [reference documentation](../../reference/circuit-breaking/) for more details on how Linkerd implements circuit breaking.

 {{< trylpt >}}

 ## Prerequisites